Kemp's ridley sea turtle

-Kemp's ridley sea turtle (Lepidochelys kempii), also called the Atlantic ridley sea turtle, is the rarest species of sea turtle and is the world's most endangered species of sea turtle.
+Kemp's ridley sea turtle (Lepidochelys kempii), also called commonly the Atlantic ridley sea turtle, Kemp's ridley turtle, and Kemp's ridley, is a species of turtle in the family Cheloniidae.
+L. kempii is the rarest species of sea turtle and is the world's most endangered species of sea turtle as well as the smallest.
 It is one of two living species in the genus Lepidochelys (the other one being L. olivacea, the olive ridley sea turtle).
+The species L. kempii primarily occupies habitat around the Gulf of Mexico, though its migrations into the Atlantic Ocean are being affected by rising temperatures.
+Rising sea temperatures expand this species range, leaving them vulnerable to cold-shocking events when weather changes.
+Kemp's ridley sea turtle is listed as endangered under the Endangered Species Act (ESA), and conservation efforts are attempting to rebuild population numbers.
+Human activity, including habitat destruction, climate change, and oil spills, threaten populations.

 Taxonomy

 This species of turtle is called Kemp's ridley because Richard Moore Kemp (1825–1908) of Key West was the first to send a specimen to Samuel Garman at Harvard, but the origin of the name "ridley" itself is unknown.
 Prior to the term being popularly used (for both species in the genus), L. kempii at least was known as the "bastard turtle".

 At least one source also refers to Kemp's ridley as a "heartbreak turtle".
 In her book The Great Ridley Rescue, Pamela Philips claimed the name was coined by fishermen who witnessed the turtles dying after being "turned turtle" (on their backs).
 The fishermen said the turtles "died of a broken heart".